How and Why Do Cats Purr?

 To cat owners, there is no sound more fulfilling and calming than that of a kitty purring.
 It is a sound of contentment, made to soothe.
 But why do cats purr?
 Is there more to it than showing pleasure?
-And how do cats purr?
+And how do they do it?
 What magic is there behind the rumbling vibrations humans and kitties both enjoy?
-Below, Cat in a Flat looks into some of the secrets behind purring.
+Below, Cat in a Flat investigates some of the secrets behind purring.

 Purring starts in kittens